dbquarrel/icu4c-xcframework/README.md

 # Usage

 1. Clone this repository.
-2. Enter your local directory in Terminal and type 'make', nothing more is needed.
+2. Enter your local directory in Terminal and type 'gmake', nothing more is needed.
 2. When the build is finished, Drag and drop ICU.xcframework into your Target > Frameworks, Libraries and Embedded Content.
 3. Build your project as normal in Xcode